davedoesdemos/DataLakeInADay/ProctorNotes/ProctorNotes.md

 The infrastructure is all hard coded so should not present any unusual problems.
 The password is **demogod** and it's advisable to suggest to the class to enter "Password123$" as their password when deploying - write this on a whiteboard to help them, but be sure to note it's not secure and that the demo subscription will be removed at the end of the day.

-For Lab 2, you may want to get an API key for everyone to use to save time.
+* For Lab 2, you may want to get an API key for everyone to use to save time.
 Go to [openweathermap](https://openweathermap.org) and sign up in advance.
 You can email the key to attendees, or place it on a OneDrive.
 Delete the account afterwards, or delete the key you gave out to prevent misuse. s

+* May be an error when creating the Blob connection from Logic App - this needs you to go to Subscriptions, resource providers and set up the Microsoft.web provider.
+This seems to be a recent change

+* schema in the Logic App may need some instances of Integer changing to number - this causes the first run to fail and is to show the class that the infered schema may not always be perfect.
+Intentionally left as an error to enhance learning